 Exceptions

-Funeral processions are one exception to the rules mentioned above.
+Funeral processions are one exception to the rules mentioned above, according to O.C.G.A.
+40-6-76.
 Customarily you drive with your hazard lights on as part of a funeral procession – even when the law otherwise prohibits it.
-Keeping these tips in mind will help keep you stay safe on the road.
-However, should you find yourself in an accident our lawyers at Georgia Trial Attorneys stand ready to help you.
-Give us a call!
-833-4THE-WIN.